 Note: If your promotion offers shipping at a lower threshold, promotions should not be tied to items priced above the normally offered threshold.
 The promotion must have a product applicability of

-SPECIFIC_PRODUCTS and be mapped only to items that are priced below the offered amount.
+Specific products and be mapped only to products that are priced below the offered amount.

 For example, if free shipping is already given for orders $45+ (without a code) and you would like for free shipping to be given at $35+ with a code, the promotion should only be mapped to items that are priced below $45.

-Some promotions that are not permissible as standalones can become permissible when combined with another promotion that provides additional value for shoppers.
+Some promotions that are not permissible as standalones can become permissible when combined with another promotion that provides additional value for customers.

 |10% off on all products with free shipping||Yes - Allowed with or without a shipping redemption code|